collective/Solgema.fullcalendar/README.rst

 Solgema.fullcalendar is a complete implementation of `Adam Shaw Fullcalendar <http://arshaw.com/fullcalendar/>`_ into Plone.

-This calendar allows you to display events type objects in a powerfull and fast ajax agenda.
+This calendar allows you to display events type objects in a powerful and fast ajax agenda.
 You will be also able to add, edit and more generally manage your events throught the Calendar with a strong AJAX framework.